(+20) 102 800 2828 [email protected]

 Ancient Egyptian Gods and Goddesses

-Isis was a goddess of ancient Egyptian mythology whose worship later spread throughout the Roman Empire.
+Isis was a goddess of ancient Egyptian mythology whose worship spread throughout the Roman Empire.

 Today it is still adored by many movements and religions.
-Initially, she idealized as the ideal mother and wife and the mother of nature and magic.
+Initially, she was idealized as the ideal mother, wife, mother of nature and magic.
 In turn, she was the patron saint of enslaved people, sinners, artisans, and the oppressed, but she also listened to the prayers of aristocrats and leaders.
 She was also known as the protector of the dead and the goddess of children.

-The name Isis means “Throne,” and that is why the crown she wears represents a throne as an embodiment of the power of Pharaoh.
+The name was Isis means “Throne,” which is why the crown she wears represents a throne as an embodiment of the power of Pharaoh.
 The most important temples in his honor were at Behbeit El-Hagar and on the island of File.

 In the myth, Isis was the first daughter of Geb, the God of Earth, and Nut, the goddess of heaven.
 She married her brother Osiris and conceived Horus with him.
 The sacred image of Isis with Horus in her arms as a child became a model for the Christianity of Mary carrying Jesus in her arms.